A new family of bijections for planar maps: Introduction

-It is a natural question to try to unify bijections in this paper (that apply to planar maps with arbitrary number of faces) and bijections in \cite{CFF} (that apply to unicellular maps wiyth arbitrary genus) in order to prove \eqref{GJ} and \eqref{CC} in full generality.
-These two approaches seem different at first sight, but they both consist of taking a map with a marked special half edge, and "cutting" at this special half edge in order to obtain one or two maps with less edges, faces, or lower genus.
-In our case, those special half edges are called \textit{discoveries}, and there are $f-1$ of them in a map with $f$ faces ; in \cite{CFF}, they are called \textit{trisections}, and there are $2g$ of them in a map of genus $g$.
-Slightly rewriting \eqref{GJ} suggests that in the general case these special half-edges still exist and there would be $2g+f-1$ of them.
+It is a natural question to try to unify bijections in this paper (that apply to planar maps with arbitrary number of faces) and bijections in \cite{CFF} (that apply to unicellular maps with arbitrary genus) in order to prove \eqref{GJ} and \eqref{CC} in full generality.
+These two approaches seem different at first sight, but they both consist of taking a map with a marked special half-edge, and "cutting" at this special half-edge in order to obtain one or two maps with less edges, faces, or lower genus.
+In our case, those special half-edges are called \textit{discoveries}, and there are $f-1$ of them in a map with $f$ faces ; in \cite{CFF}, they are called \textit{trisections}, and there are $2g$ of them in a map of genus $g$.
+In \eqref{GJ}, by the Euler formula, the factor $(n+1)$ in the RHS is equal to $2g+f-1$ if there are $f$ faces, this suggests that in the general case these special half-edges still exist and there would be $2g+f-1$ of them.
 They would thus be a common generalization of trisections and discoveries.
-We already found a bijective proof of the precubic recurrence formula for two faced maps (a sketch of proof is included in \cref{sec:twofaces}), but it is already quite complicated and involves several cases.
+We already found a bijective proof of the precubic recurrence formula for two faced maps (a sketch of proof is included in Section \ref{sec:twofaces}), but it is already quite complicated and involves several cases.
 That is why putting it all together seems to be a challenge of its own.
-In another direction, we can also look at the second KP equation (which is also quadratic), which yields a recurrence formula (very similar to \eqref{precubic}) for planar maps with vertices of degrees $1$ or $4$, and this formula is also proven by our bijection (it is a specialization of the more general formula obtained in \cref{sec:deg}).
+In another direction, we can also look at the second KP equation (which is also quadratic), which yields a recurrence formula (very similar to \eqref{precubic}) for planar maps with vertices of degrees $1$ or $4$, and this formula is also proven by our bijection (it is a specialization of the more general formula obtained in Section \ref{sec:deg}).
 This suggests that this exploration+cut-and-slide scheme is maybe somehow underlying in the whole KP hierarchy for maps.